 If you have questions or need help to obtain adequate image formats or to secure permissions for their reproduction, do not hesitate to contact the JMEMS managing editor.

-When sending a submission to JMEMS, submit two hard copies of the manuscript with a cover letter that includes your street and e-mail addresses.
-An exact electronic copy of the manuscript should be submitted by e-mail attachment or on a CD along with the hard copies of the manuscript.
+When sending a submission to JMEMS, submit two hard copies of the manuscript with a cover letter that includes your street and email addresses.
+An exact electronic copy of the manuscript should be submitted by email attachment.
 Note that a file written with a Mac program must be saved as a MS Word file for us to be able to work with it.

 Double space all materials, including block quotations, notes, and captions for figures or illustrations.